fknfilewalker/imoguizmo/README.md

 }
 ```
 ### Note
-Use `#define IMOGUIZMO_RIGHT_HANDED` in case you are using a right handed coordinate system, otherwise left handed is used.
+Use `#define IMOGUIZMO_LEFT_HANDED` in case you are using a left handed coordinate system, otherwise right handed is used. (untested)
 Use `#define IMOGUIZMO_Z_UP` in case your coordinate system has the z axis point up, otherwise y is used.